4d5645/NFT-ForeignAgents/README.md

 The project is dedicated to solving the problem of partially automating the creation and placement of NFT tokens for foreign agents.

-To use parsers, install the following packages:
+To use parsers, install the following requirements:

 ```
 pandas==1.4.3